apmckelvey/Boat-Man-Shooters/ReadME.md

 This will create a folder called `dist` in the repository folder with the built app.

 > *NOTE:* Replace `"/Directory/to/repository"` with the actual directory to the repository.
 Also, these directions are assuming you are running Python verison 3 or higher.

+### Option 2: Build-it-Yourself (macOS, Windows, Linux)

+explain how to use workflow file (`build-boat-man-shooters.yml`) to build the app for all operating systems

 # Legal Stuff <a name="legal_stuff"></a>